Summary

 30 Minute(s)

-Go to slide 12 and have students hang their posters around the room.
-Give each student a copy of the attached Note Catcher handout.
-Explain the Expert Stay and Stray strategy: one student will stay at the poster and explain to the flight crew how to take data and write a linear equation.
-Those who are listening need to pay careful attention because each round a new person stays and becomes the new expert/presenter.
 Continue previewing the activity by explaining that there will be three rounds, and that everyone will have a turn as the expert.
-There will be 5 minutes per round where learners need to visit half of the other posters during that time.
-The expert will also use a third color marker to add important information to the poster as they answer clarifying questions.
-Alternatively, sticky notes can be an option to add information instead of writing directly on the poster.
+There will be 5 minutes per round where learners need to visit approximately half of the other posters during that time.
+The expert will use a third color marker to add important information to the poster as they answer clarifying questions.
+Alternatively, sticky notes can be an option for adding information instead of writing directly on the poster.

-Start the 5-minute timer on slide 13.
+Start the 5-minute timer on the slide.

 When the timer expires, direct students to “freeze,” and show slide 14.
 Direct all flight engineers to move to the nearest poster.
 If there are multiple flight engineers at a poster, direct them to move to a different poster without a flight engineer such that all flight engineers are at a poster that they have visited, ready to be the new expert for that poster.